To Know the Difference Between Trade Discount and Cash Discount we have to know the meaning of the both with an example:

 So, TD is Rs 40/- per piece

-Cash Discount means the reduction in the amount of the Payment receivable from the creditor or payable to debtors to encourage to get paid or received earlier.
-It has shown in the books of account Because CD is set After the actual sale is done.
+Cash Discount means that amount of cut from the total amount of the payment receivable from the creditor or cut from the total amount of the payable to debtors.
+It is granted by the receiver to get earlier payment of the outstanding amount.
+It has shown in the books of account Because it is granted after the actual sale is done.

 Example of the CD: